SinghNavnoor/homelessness_PIT_count_analysis/README.md

   <img src="chronically_homeless_17_21.png" width="500" height="400">
 </div>

-**Solution**: Combined all 17 datasets spanning from 2007 to 2023, resulting in a more clear picture of the cirsis of homelessness.
+**Solution**: Combined all 17 datasets spanning from 2007 to 2023, resulting in a more clear picture of the cirsis.

 <div>
   <img src="overall_homeless_07_23.png" width="500" height="400">